idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 It's argued Lazarus would be likely to want to put the emphasis on Jesus to use authorial avoidance, but then he fails much more so than John, since Lazarus is named several times.

-Even the argument that HeLoved=DiLoved, which is used by at least one proponent who is also using this same argument, would, if it really implied that, be cluing the reader in likely too obviously that HeLoved=Author.
+Even the argument that HeLoved=DiscipleLoved, which is used by at least one proponent who is also using this same argument, would, if it really implied that, be cluing the reader in likely too obviously that HeLoved=Author.
 So then Lazarus shouldn't have been named in any of the gospels.

 Or else, if he was so central as to write one of the gospels, it's odd that nobody else mentions him (except arguably Luke by implication).